Raku/raku.org/README.md

   * If you create a new page, please link to the URL *without* the ".html" extension.

+  * When referenced the first time in a section, use Raku®, but Rakudo™ or Camelia™.

 ### Build
 To run this site locally: